Talhahax/SolarScan/README.md

 Configuration

-- API Base URL: edit `ApiClient.BASE_URL` if your backend endpoint differs.
+- API Base URL: Set your backend endpoint in `ApiClient.BASE_URL` before building.
+For production, consider using environment variables or build configuration files.
 - Splash Screen: Configured in `themes.xml` with Material Design 3 colors and logo drawable.
 - Logging: OkHttp logging interceptor is enabled (BODY).
-Adjust for release as needed.
+Adjust for release as needed (disable BODY logs in production).
 - ProGuard: see `app/proguard-rules.pro` for release configurations.
 - Themes: Material Design 3 colors defined in `colors.xml` with light and dark variants.